folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 3. Click **Apply**.
 The search results appear in the Invoices pane.

-### Acquisition units
+### Acquisition unit

-To search for invoices assigned to a specific acquisition units, follow these steps:
+To search for invoices assigned to a specific acquisition unit, follow these steps: